maxdemarzi/neo_listens/README.md

 5. You should see:

-        A new Suspect has been created in the System!
+        A new Suspect has been created!
-        A new direct relationship to a Suspect has been created in the System!
+        A new direct relationship to a Suspect has been created!
-        A new indirect relationship to a Suspect has been created in the System!
+        A new indirect relationship to a Suspect has been created!
-        A new Suspect has been identified in the System!
+        A new Suspect has been identified!